 The first of the plans introduced included the building of a new fifth through eighth grade Middle School.
 Under this plan, grades two through four would move to the current Middle School, and Garrison preschoolers, CACE students, and the Behavior Management Program would all move to Field School.
 Dewey students would stay at Dewey.
 Garrison and Central schools would be closed, instead becoming district storage space.

-The second plan also included the building of a new fifth through eighth grade Middle School, as well as a new preschool at the old HS site.
+Page 3 of 4 - The second plan also included the building of a new fifth through eighth grade Middle School, as well as a new preschool at the old HS site.
 The new preschool would be an ECSE, Title, and MPP site.
 As in the prior plan, grades two through four would move to the current Middle School, and the BMP and CACE would move to Field.
 Garrison and Central would become closed storage space.

 The third option was the building of a new elementary school for grades two through five.
 In this plan, the preschool, BMP, and CACE would all move to Field; Dewey School students would remain at Dewey; Middle School students would remain at CMS; and both Garrison and Central would close.